 The major in Cosmetics and Fragrance Marketing offers students the creative, technological, and analytical capabilities necessary to prepare for executive, managerial, and support positions in the cosmetics, fragrance, and toiletries industries.
-Curriculum below is for the entering class of fall 2020.
+Students explore the field from local and global perspectives where sustainability, emerging technologies, and corporate social responsibilities are emphasized.
+Curriculum below is for the entering class of fall 2021.